NATO officially developing cyber warfare strategies

 NATO is changing its approach to cyber warfare.
-The intergovernmental military alliance is developing offensive strategies to battle hacker attacks officials claim to originate from Russia, North Korea and China.
-This is a significant shift in strategy – NATO has always been on the defense, but that will change by early 2019, Reuters reports.
+The intergovernmental military alliance is developing offensive strategies to battle hacker attacks officials claim to originate from Russia, North Korea, and China.
+This is a significant shift in strategy; NATO has always been on the defense, but that will change by early 2019, Reuters reports.

-“There’s a change in the mindset to accept that computers, just like aircraft and ships, have an offensive capability,” said the U.S. Navy Comander Michael Widmann.
+“There’s a change in the mindset to accept that computers, just like aircraft and ships, have an offensive capability,” said U.S. Navy Commander Michael Widmann.

 Widmann also believes cyber attacks could be more effective than air strikes.

-Apart from the United States, countries such as Germany, Spain, Britain, Netherlands and Norway are developing offensive cyber warfare strategies and aiming for an official agreement by 2019.
-The agreement is meant to combat cyber attacks from China, North Korea and Russia through which, officials claim, these countries undermine governments and steal military technology.
+Apart from the United States, countries such as Germany, Spain, Britain, the Netherlands, and Norway are developing offensive cyber warfare strategies and aiming for an official agreement by 2019.
+The agreement is meant to combat cyber attacks from China, North Korea, and Russia through which, officials claim, these countries undermine governments and steal military technology.

 An elaborate, offensive, strategic approach to cyber warfare may be news, but cyber attacks are not.
 NATO officially recognized cyber as a domain of warfare at the Warsaw Summit in 2016.
 Governments use advanced computer code to shut down systems and take down websites.
 For example, Israel and the United States are believed to have developed a computer virus called “Stuxnet”.
 Released in 2010, this virus destroyed nuclear centrifuges in Iran.
 Neither country has denied or confirmed these claims.